z4heer/stock-trading/Trend Identify n Selection.md

 ### Favourable Trades:
 - Quick Intraday trades (small targets, tight stops)
 - Option Selling (if IV is extremely high and you manage risk)
+- **Stock Futures:** Only for experienced traders; use with tight stop losses and reduced position size—volatility can amplify both gains and losses.
 - Avoid swing/positional until volatility stabilizes
 - Avoid over-leveraging or trading against news